1992 Vyshcha Liha: Composition

 The league and its calendar were adopted at the FFU Executive Committee session on 10 September 1991 with the ongoing 1991 season of the All-Soviet football competitions.
-It was established that the new league will consist of 20 teams divided into two groups.
+It was established that the new league would consist of 20 teams divided into two groups.
 Six clubs (last three from each group) were set to be relegated and replaced with the two best from the First League, thus reducing the league for the next season to 16.
 Winners of both groups were to play against one another for the national title.
 The league's final was originally planned to consist of two games (home and away), but later, due to scheduling of the Ukraine national football team's games, it was changed to one on a neutral field.

 To the league were included all Ukrainian clubs of the 1991 Soviet Top and First leagues (8 clubs), nine of eleven Ukrainian clubs out the 1991 Soviet Second League (all of them competed in the west zone), the two best teams of the 1991 Soviet Second (lower) League and the winner of the Ukrainian Cup.
 The FFU president Viktor Bannikov was against to include the Ukrainian Cup winner into the top league.

 There were opponents of organization of the championship among the most notable was FC Metalurh Zaporizhya.
 The FC Metalist Kharkiv was against with the condition if they would be relegated from the 1991 Soviet Top League.
 Also against the championship was Yevhen Kucherevskyi (FC Dnipro Dnipropetrovsk, one of few Ukrainian coaches who managed to win the Soviet Top League).

 There were plenty of alternative propositions on the composition and the season's calendar, among which were from the president of Prykarpattia Anatoliy Revutskyi and the head coach of Temp Ishtvan Sekech.